Sakari Oramo conducts Beethoven, Tchaikovsky and Sibelius – With Joshua Bell

 Nobel Prize Concert 2010 – Royal Stockholm Philharmonic Orchestra

-The violinist Joshua Bell and the conductor Sakari Oramo join forces with the Royal Stockholm Philharmonic Orchestra during the gala concert of the Nobel Prize in 2010.
+The violinist Joshua Bell and the conductor Sakari Oramo join forces with the Royal Stockholm Philharmonic Orchestra during the gala concert of the Nobel Prize Competition in 2010.

 Composed in March and April 1878, Tchaikovsky's Violin Concerto in D Major, Op.
 35 is one of the most popular concertos of the classical repertoire.
 Divided in three movements, this concerto combines a classic shape with a Romantic ethos.
 The concerto is here performed by Joshua Bell, the American violinist who was nicknamed the "poet of the violin."